Newfield, New Jersey: Local government

 Resident committees were formed in September 2013, which announced that they would mount a petition drive to recall council members Michael Carrow and Everett Marshall III, in the wake of a conflict between the borough council and the volunteer fire department, in which the council passed an ordinance giving the borough control over the fire department and in response the fire company threatened to close in October if the ordinance wasn't overturned.

-In January 2015, the Borough Council selected Stephen Boyle from a list of three candidates nominated by the Republican municipal committee to fill the vacant council seat expiring in December 2016 that had been held by Donald Sullivan until he took office as mayor.
+In January 2015, the borough council selected Stephen Boyle from a list of three candidates nominated by the Republican municipal committee to fill the vacant council seat expiring in December 2016 that had been held by Donald Sullivan until he took office as mayor.
 In the November 2015 general election, Boyle was elected to serve the balance of the term of office.

-In August 2019, Christina Pierce was appointed by the Borough Council to fill the seat expiring in December 2021 that had been held by Patricia M. Purdy.
+In August 2019, Christina Pierce was appointed by the borough council to fill the seat expiring in December 2021 that had been held by Patricia M. Purdy.
 In the November 2019 general election, Pierce was elected to serve the balance of the term of office.

 Federal, state, and county representation

 Newfield is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Newfield had been in the 4th state legislative district.